Input [type="text"] Busted

 Focus State

 The blue border around the focused element is added with the default line outline: auto 5px -webkit-focus-ring-color and that default color value is defined in a browser theme.
-In some cases, this presentation annoy designers of the element and some people choose to disable it by next code:
+In some cases, this presentation annoy designers of the element and some people choose to disable it by the next code:

 :focus{